x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/ediscovery/delete-messages.md

 - Messages that contain sensitive data

  **Why use the New-ComplianceSearch and New-ComplianceSearchAction cmdlets instead of using the Search-Mailbox cmdlet to delete messages?** In previous versions of Exchange, you could run the `Search-Mailbox -DeleteContent` command to search for and delete email messages.
-You can still do that in Exchange 2016, but you can only search a maximum of 10,000 mailboxes in a single search by using the **Search-Mailbox** cmdlet.
+You can still do that in Exchange Server, but you can only search a maximum of 10,000 mailboxes in a single search by using the **Search-Mailbox** cmdlet.
 For **New-ComplianceSearch**, there are no limits for the number of mailboxes in a single search.
 This lets large organizations perform organization-wide search and delete operations.

 Here's the workflow for the search and delete process: